LoopKit/loopdocs/docs/version/development.md

             * See [Mac-Xcode Build](#mac-xcode-build) for fresh download instructions

 !!! important "Bluetooth Connection Issues for Dana and Medtrum"
     Both the Dana and Medtrum pumps are designed to stay in continuous Bluetooth commnication with the pump controller.
+This is quite different from the older Pod and Medtronic pumps.

-The behavior of your OS-AID system needs to properly handle boluses in progress if that communication is interrupted.
-This can happen if someone walks away from their phone during a bolus.
+    The behavior of your OS-AID system needs to properly handle bolus and temp basal rate events in progress if that communication is interrupted.
+This can happen if someone walks away from their phone during a bolus or while a temp basal rate is in progress.

     Please read the rest of this section to learn about how this might affect an older or current version of your OS-AID app.

-#### Closed Issue for Medtrum
+#### Recently Closed Issue for Medtrum

 !!! success "Medtrum Bluetooth Comms Loss Updated"

+    #### MedtrumKit - fixed on 29 April 2026

+    [MedtrumKit Issue 112](https://github.com/jbr7rr/MedtrumKit/issues/112) reported that MedtrumKit did not properly handle a Temp Basal Rate (TBR) event if BLE comms was lost at the time the TBR completed.

+    [MedtrumKit PR 118](https://github.com/jbr7rr/MedtrumKit/pull/118) provided an updated management of TBR providing accurate handling of TBR when BLE was interrupted and later restored.

     #### MedtrumKit - fixed on 25 March 2026